genesiscommunitysuccess/docs/versioned_docs/version-2022.4/03_server/04_event-handler/03_advanced.md

 :::note

-Java Event Handlers can be implemented using [RxJava3](../../../server/api-reference/event-handler-api/#rx3eventhandler) and [Sync](../../../server/api-reference/event-handler-api/#sync) Event Handlers only.
+Java Event Handlers can be implemented using RxJava3 and Sync Event Handlers only.
 Async Event Handlers cannot be used, as there is no implementation for Kotlin coroutines in Java.

 **We recommend using Kotlin to implement Event Handlers.**
 :::

-If you would like to know more about creating an event handler in GPAL, please visit our [event-handler-api](../../../server/api-reference/event-handler-api) page.

 ### Available properties